 Massachusetts

 Massachusetts sued Kalshi on the grounds that sports event contracts violated state gaming laws and was awarded an injunction that blocked Kalshi from offering sports contracts within the state.
 That case was then appealed to the Massachusetts Supreme Judicial Court, which appeared skeptical of Kalshi's arguments that their sports event contracts differed from sports betting.
-Sports event contracts remain banned in Massachusetts.
+Sports event contracts remain banned in Massachusetts, limiting options for those interested in trading contracts in the state.

 Michigan